 Saturday June 8, 2013, Day 11

 The wind in the morning was about 12 knots ESE.
-The forecasts now call for NW winds of force 4-5 arriving by the evening.
+The forecasts now called for NW winds of force 4-5 arriving by the evening.
 My plan was still to spend the night here and go to to the marina in the morning.
 I called Aramis and made the arrangement for them to deliver a rental car at 9 AM tomorrow to the marina.
 It was cloudy.
 I thought of putting up the tent but decided to skip it the morning being cloudy and breezy.

 I did some further work about the starboard (right) water tank.
 With considerable difficulty I disconnected the flexible clear plastic tube from its valve leading to the pressure pump.
 This tube goes from under the sink, where the pump is located, under the floor boards to the outlet from the tank which is under the right berth of the main cabin.
 After disconnecting the tube I ran the plumber’s snake through it.
 Indeed after inserting about 2 m of the snake it hit an obstruction and refused to go any further.
 Now water does flow slowly although the tank is almost full and it should flow much more.
 But I could not unclog the obstruction with the snake.
 I tried, once again, unscrewing the berth cover to get access to the tank but where the outflow tube connects to the tank has so little clearance that I could not disconnect the tube.
 Frustrated I put everything back together.